Skip to main content

 AliceClue GiverClue GiverBobChop1ChopMovedAfter discarding the 1...AliceClue GiverClue GiverBobFocus(2)ChopFormerlyChopMoved

-• For example, in a 3-player game of the rainbow variant:
+• For example, in a 3-player rainbow game:

 • All the 2's are played on the stacks.